ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological definition**

-None.
+Sets of variation are used widely, such as sets of variants in dbSNP or ClinVar that might be related by function.

 **Computational definition**

-An unconstrained set of Variation.
+An unconstrained set of Variation objects or references.

 **Information model**